School Access

 Much of what has been included in this Guide has come from our experience in working with schools that are looking for a new principal.
 We hope this has been helpful for you.

 You can help KEA and other schools by giving us feedback on this Guide.
-Just complete this feedback section and email it back to Terry Hewetson.
+Just complete this feedback section and email it back to Alan at This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 Your honest contribution would be appreciated.
 Take as much space as you like.